schmidb/AI-EAF/executive-summary.md

 ### Strategic Imperative

-Generative AI and large language models (LLMs) are poised to **fundamentally transform engineering functions** within the next 1-3 years.
+Generative AI and large language models (LLMs) are poised to **fundamentally transform engineering functions** within the next years (2025-2030).
 Organizations face both an **unprecedented opportunity** and an **existential challenge** as AI systems increasingly automate or entirely perform traditional engineering tasks.
 This is not an incremental shift but a **radical transformation** that demands immediate strategic attention.

 ### Framework Overview